Pleurotomariidae: Description

 subcylindrical and bluntly pointed.
 The broad epipodium (the lateral grooves between foot and mantle) is thin, entire, and fringed with a row of small, short papillae.
 But it does bear cirri.
 It is closely applied to the shell.
 The long radula has a long, narrow rhachidian tooth.
 It is lanceolate with its tip narrowand recurved.
 There are 26 laterals with the outer 5 without cusps.
 The inner ones are larger, with wide cusps and narrower bases.
 The outside of the laterals consists of 2 rows of uncini (the numerous small teeth-like or hook-like structures).
 The inner series number 18 and are large, strongly curved, and with scythe-shaped 1-3 denticulate cusps.
 The outer uncini are very numerous (40-50), small, very oblique.
 In Entemnotrochus adansonianus (Crosse & P. Fischer, 1861) there are considerable differences in the teeth.
 Some of the uncini bear little tufts of bristles at their apices.
 The jaws are subobsolete.

 Fossil record

 The Pleurotomariidae have a continuous fossil record from the Upper Cambrian onwards.
 After taking a considerable hit during the Cretaceous–Paleogene extinction event, they have been restricted to deeper waters through the Cenozoic.
 In 2009, a new study in the Journal of Paleontology described the first occurrence of Mesozoic pleurotomariids from Antarctica.

 Ecology

-Species in the family Pleurotomariidae live at depths of 150–300 m as benthos on the bottom in the mesopelagic zone.
+Species in the family Pleurotomariidae live at depths of 150–300 metres, as benthos on the bottom in the mesopelagic zone.

 They are preyed upon by crustacea and fish, but are remarkably resistant to attack — they secrete a white fluid when endangered, thought to repel predators.
 They feed primarily on sponges, and supplement their diet with crinoids and octocorals in the wild; in aquaria, they also feed on fish and clam tissue.